JamesWoolfenden/terraform-gcp-cloudsql/README.md

 ## Usage

-You might/will have to enabe the API's for this to work if you havent used this part of GCP before:
+You need to have enabled the API's for this to work if you haven't used this part of GCP before:

 [servicenetworking.googleapis.com](https://console.developers.google.com/apis/api/servicenetworking.googleapis.com/overview)